 Moderate drinking isn’t a cause for concern in most adults.
-But when alcohol consumption gets out of control, you may be on a dangerous path towards addiction.
+But when alcohol consumption gets out of control, you may find yourself on a dangerous path toward addiction.

-The National Institute on Alcohol Abuse and Alcoholism estimates that 18 million Americans have alcohol disorders.
-Alcoholism isn’t created overnight.
+The National Institute on Alcohol Abuse and Alcoholism estimates that 17 million American adults have alcohol use disorders.
+Another 855,000 Americans ages 12 to 17 years old have alcohol use disorders.
+It’s important to remember that alcoholism isn’t created overnight.
 It emerges out of long-term alcohol abuse.

 Knowing the signs and symptoms of each stage can aid you in seeking help before your problem turns into dependence and addiction.

 The first stage of alcoholism is a general experimentation with alcohol.
 These drinkers may be new to different forms of alcohol and likely to test their limits.
-This is a common stage seen in young adults.
+This experimental stage is commonly seen in young adults.

-These drinkers also frequently engage in binge drinking.
+These experimental drinkers also frequently engage in binge drinking.
 While they may not drink regularly, they consume exceptionally large amounts of alcohol at one time.
-Medline Plus classifies binge drinking as:
+Medline Plus characterizes binge drinking as:

-- men who drink five or more alcoholic beverages within two hours
+- for men, five or more alcoholic beverages within two hours

-- women who drink four or more beverages within two hours
+- for women, four or more alcoholic beverages within two hours

 Many binge drinkers exceed this amount.
-This is especially true for teens who attend drinking parties.
-You might think binge drinking is safe when you only do it once in a while, but this couldn’t be further from the truth.
+This is especially true for teens who attend parties where drinking is the primary activity.
+You might think binge drinking is safe when you only do it occasionally, but that couldn’t be further from the truth.

 Drinking large amounts of alcohol at one time is dangerous, and can even lead to coma or death.
-Furthermore, you may become dependent on the feeling and find that these episodes increase in frequency.
+Furthermore, you may become dependent on the feeling you get from drinking and find that these episodes increase in frequency.

 Drinkers leave the experimental stage when their alcohol consumption becomes more frequent.
 Instead of just drinking at parties once in a while, you may find yourself drinking every weekend.